MichaelCade/90DaysOfDevOps/Days/day86.md

 ### Backup Responsibility

 We have most likely heard all of the myths when it comes to not having to backup, things like "Everything is stateless" I mean if everything is stateless then what is the business? no databases? word documents?
-Obviously there is a level of responsibility on every individual within the business to ensure they are protected but it is going to come down most likely to the operations teams to provide the backup process for the mission critical applications and data.
+There is a level of responsibility on every individual within the business to ensure they are protected but it is going to come down most likely to the operations teams to provide the backup process for the mission-critical applications and data.

 Another good one is that "High availability is my backup, we have built in multiple nodes into our cluster there is no way this is going down!" apart from when you make a mistake to the database and this is replicated over all the nodes in the cluster, or there is fire, flood or blood scenario that means the cluster is no longer available and with it the important data.
-It's not about being stubborn it is about being aware of the data and the services, absolutely everyone should factor in high availability and fault tollerance into their architecture but that does not substitute the need for backup!
+It's not about being stubborn it is about being aware of the data and the services, absolutely everyone should factor in high availability and fault tolerance into their architecture but that does not substitute the need for backup!

-Replication can also seem to give us the offsite copy of the data and maybe that cluster mentioned above does live across multiple locations, however the first accidental mistake would still be replicated there.
+Replication can also seem to give us the offsite copy of the data and maybe that cluster mentioned above does live across multiple locations, however, the first accidental mistake would still be replicated there.
 But again a Backup requirement should stand alongside application replication or system replication within the environment.

-Now with all this said you can go to the extreme the other end as well and send copies of data to too many locations which is going to not only cost but also increase risk about being attacked as your surface area is now massively expanded.
+Now with all this said you can go to the extreme on the other end as well and send copies of data to too many locations which is going to not only cost but also increase the risk of being attacked as your surface area is now massively expanded.

 Anyway, who looks after backup?
 It will be different within each business but someone should be taking it upon themselves to understand the backup requirements.
 But also understand the recovery plan!